1 Peter Comments

 born again…through the…word, v.
 23

-1 “chosen [elect] aliens” (Gr.).
-Some translations move “chosen” to the end of verse 1 or beginning of verse 2, to show that verse 2 modifies only that word.
-They are probably right in doing so.
-It is a common and important teaching in the Bible that God elects believers.
+“chosen [elect] aliens” (Greek).
+In Greek the word for “chosen” heads up the designation of the addressees.
+However, some translations, including NASB, move it to the end of verse 1 or beginning of verse 2.
+This shows, probably rightly, that verse 2 modifies mostly or only that word.
+The fact that God elects believers is a common and important teaching in the Bible.
 For example, that theme permeates the great doxology in Ephesians 1:3–14.
 Election is not just to service for God but for salvation (2 Thess.
 2:13, “chosen you…for salvation”).
-One knows that he is elected by the great changes in his life (1 Thess.
+How can I know if I am elected?
+By the great changes God produces in my life (1 Thess.
 1:4–10).
-Election was based on God’s purpose (Rom.
-8:28–30; Eph.
-1:5, 9, 11) and took place “before the foundation of the world” (Eph.
-1:4).

-“scattered throughout [Gr., of the Dispersion].”
+“scattered throughout [Gr., of a dispersion, diasporas].”
 The Dispersion was a well-known term for Israel as scattered worldwide (John 7:35).
-Here it is applied to all believers in Jesus as Messiah, though mostly Gentiles.
-This analogy of being temporary residents scattered in the world has many aspects dealt with throughout 1 Peter.
+James 1:1 uses it to designate Jewish believers: “to the twelve tribes who are dispersed abroad [en te diaspora].”
+But Peter mentions no twelve tribes (and has no article before “dispersion” in the Greek).
+Appar-ently he applies the term to all believers in Jesus as Messiah, though they are mostly Gen-tiles.
+Like the Jews, they are temporary residents scattered in the world—an analogy with many aspects dealt with throughout 1 Peter.

 “that you may obey Jesus Messiah.”
 Compare “obedience to the truth,” v.
 22, and “obedient children,” v.
 14. Every believer obeys Him.
 This obedience begins with initial faith but goes beyond that step; it characterizes the entire life.
 “By this we know that we have come to know Him, if we keep His commandments” (1 John 2:3).
 In fact, this truth is so important that “obey” can substitute for “believe in”: The Son “became to all those who obey Him the source of eternal salvation” (Heb.
 5:8–9).